Raffo/external-dns/docs/tutorials/webhook-provider.md

 To simplify the discovery of providers, we will accept pull requests that will add links to providers in the [README](../../README.md) file.
 This list will only serve the purpose of simplifying finding providers and will not constitute an official endorsement of any of the externally implemented providers unless otherwise stated.

+## Custom Annotations

+The Webhook provider supports custom annotations for DNS records.
+This feature allows users to define additional configuration options for DNS records managed by the Webhook provider.
+Custom annotations are defined using the annotation format `external-dns.alpha.kubernetes.io/webhook-<custom-annotation>`.

+Custom annotations can be used to influence DNS record creation and updates.
+Providers implementing the Webhook API should document the custom annotations they support and how they affect DNS record management.

 ## Run an ExternalDNS in-tree provider as a webhook.

 To test the Webhook provider and provide a reference implementation, we added the functionality to run ExternalDNS as a webhook.
 To run the AWS provider as a webhook, you need the following flags: